priyamoorjani/CCB293/README.md

 poplistname: list         # list of pops to include in the run.
 phylipname:  outfile.phyl # file with Fst values across populations
 numoutevec: 10            # number of PCs to output
+numoutliter: 0            # number of outlier inds to remove.
 ```
 #### Plot output